List of Mushoku Tensei volumes

 Mushoku Tensei is a Japanese light novel series written by Originally published on the internet web novel site Shōsetsuka ni Narō since November 22, 2012.

 In November 2013, the author announced his work was to be released as a light novel under Media Factory's MF Books imprint; regardless, the author stated his intentions to continue publishing his chapters online.
 The illustrator for the light novel is a Pixiv user called Seven Seas Entertainment has licensed the light novels for publication in North America.

-Seven Seas made changes in their translations of the light novels such as toning down Rudeus' perverted behavior and removing references to rape.
+Seven Seas made changes in their translations of the light novels such as toning down Rudeus's perverted behavior and removing references to rape.

 A manga adaptation by Yuka Fujikawa began serialization in the June 2014 issue of Monthly Comic Flapper.
 Seven Seas Entertainment also licensed the tankōbon volumes of the manga for localization in North America.